SasView/sasview.github.io/download.md

 _(Mac Users: please ensure you have the [Xcode](https://en.wikipedia.org/wiki/Xcode) command line tools installed before installing SasView; get it from the App Store)_

- We recommend that you avoid using installation folder paths which contain spaces and/or characters not available on a standard keyboard.
+ We recommend that you avoid using installation folder paths which contain spaces, non-Latin characters or characters not available on a standard keyboard.

 - [Current release version of SasView 4](https://github.com/SasView/sasview/releases/latest "SasView download")
 - [Preview of SasView 5](https://github.com/SasView/sasview/releases/tag/v5.0-beta.2 "SasView download")